Jingtang Library: Collections

 There are a substantial number of collections in the library, including Local history, documents of the history of Overseas Chinese, genealogy books, etc. For instance, the library is keeping Wan Guo Shi Ji (萬國史記, The Record of World History, Hua Guotang, 1900), and Da Xue Yan Yi Tong Lve (大學衍義通略, the 43rd year of the Jiajing Emperor in the Ming dynasty).
 Most of the old books were collected from communities and families.
 In the 1950s, Xinhui District organized a collection activity to search for old books from communities and families, to register and preserve those collections in the library.
 There are also collections like resources of Overseas Chinese including 20 types of papers dating back to the time before the establishment of the People's Republic of China.
-For example, the library has Siyi Newspaper (四邑平報, 1917) and Gangzhou Weekly News (岡州星期報, 1925), which recorded the history of Xinhui District like Sun Ning Railway (新宁铁路 (新寧鐵路)).
+For example, the library has Siyi Newspaper (四邑平報, 1917) and Gangzhou Weekly News (岡州星期報, 1925), which recorded the history of Xinhui District like Sun Ning Railway.
 Alternatively, there are collections dating back to nearly 900 years ago when Song dynasty was migrating to the south.
 For instance, the library has kept some Guqin music sheet like Gu Gang Zhe Hu Music Sheet (古崗蔗胡琴譜).
 The library also collects more than 910 genealogy books for up to 68 family names.